 |The poor misshapen blob.|

 Dalek stories are usually about finding new ways to try and achieve their goal of extermination, which inevitably makes them look like they’re useless and can’t ever win.
 And what little psychology there is to explore was already explored perfectly in this episode.
 Though a later episode, “Into the Dalek,” will try and recapture this same idea, it will still be going to the same places as “Dalek,” even if it takes different paths.

 The Dalek redesign is perfect.
 It takes the old design, adds some detail, and makes it look like a metal tank, rather than a plastic prop.
 The design is so good, in fact, that it’s still used as of the time of this writing, more than ten years later.

 Phenomenal.
 Certainly the best stand-alone episode of the Ninth Doctor’s unfortunately short run.
 But definitely not a good first introduction to the show in general, or the Ninth Doctor specifically.
 If you want to show somebody this episode, show them a different Ninth Doctor episode first.
-I’d recommend the award-winning two-parter that I’ll be talking about in good time.
+I’d recommend the award-winning two-parter that I’ll be talking about

-But before that, I have to go over Adam's first adventure in the TARDIS!
+Next time, Adam gets his first adventure in the TARDIS!
 See you then!